gregorispielmann/gympoint-gostack/readme.md

 ### Mobile

-You will only need an ID from a student with an active registration
+You will only need an ID from a student with an active registration.
+In HelpOrders Page you need to use "Pull To Refresh" to see if there is any update in your help orders.

 ## ⛏️ Built Using <a name = "built_using"></a>